From Khmer pagodas to rooftop bars, here’s what to do in Phnom Penh…

 Phnom Penh Food Tours

 If, like us, you’re a foodie, don’t miss Phnom Penh’s food tours (which take place in the morning or evening).
-Both will take you off the beaten track to try authentic Cambodian dishes at markets and street food stalls.
+Both will take you off the beaten track and allow you to try authentic Cambodian dishes at markets and street food stalls.

 If you’ve got some time, make a week of it and head to Siem Reap to explore the stone ruins of Angkor Watt, visit Tonle Sap (Southeast Asia’s largest freshwater lakes) and also take in buzzing Ho Chi Minh City!

-Featured Image courtesy of René DeAnda via Unsplash, Image #1 courtesy of The Plantation via Instagram, Image #2 courtesy of The Plantation via Instagram, Image #3 courtesy of The Teahouse via Instagram, Image #4 courtesy of Chinese House via Instagram, Image #5 courtesy fo Le Broken Plate, Image #6 courtesy of Romdeng via Facebook, Image #7 courtesy of Vibe via Instagram, Image #8 courtesy of Clay Gilliland via Wikimedia Commons, Image #9 courtesy of Tourism Cambodia via Instagram
+Featured image courtesy of Getty, image 1 courtesy of The Plantation via Instagram, image 2 courtesy of Rosewood Phnom Penh, image 3 courtesy of The Plantation via Instagram, image 4 courtesy of The Teahouse via Instagram, image 5 courtesy of Backyard Cafe via Facebook, image 6 courtesy fo Le Broken Plate, image 7 courtesy of Rosewood Phnom Penh via Facebook, image 8 courtesy of Romdeng via Facebook, image 9 courtesy of via Rosewood Phnom Penh via Instagram, image 10 courtesy of Vibe via Instagram, image 11 courtesy of Clay Gilliland via Wikimedia Commons, image 12 courtesy of Tourism Cambodia via Instagram.